ENG | Zephyr RTOS: Because Arduino was too easy.

 All SPI displays actually suffer from one breaking change - they now belong under mipi_dpi node which defines dc-gpios, reset-gpios or similar.
 So no code examples found on github older than one year work today.

 By the way, some questions about driver are valid even for simple devices - is it worth using RTC driver instead of 15 lines of code on top of I2C?
 Especially when RTC driver returns mystic error code when time is not set?
 Isn’t it easier to find validity bit in clock documentation rather then looking to driver source code to realize why it fails?
 Or simply drop dates before year 2025 as invalid?
+For a hobby project it’s unlikely to change sensor.
+For large project, it can be still viable to do it in source code and not in the device tree.

-Some sensors have features which are not exposed via API.
+Then, some sensors have features which are not exposed via API.

 Where I had somewhat good experience with Zephyr was unfinished/not battle tested data logger, where it was very handy to have serial shell for testing, downloading MIME/base64 encoded data and using LFS filesystem to store each run in a separate file.
+But I found shell extremely useful.

 But most of the time, Zephyr RTOS feels like an overkill for small projects, such as weather station - here timing is not critical and program somewhat runs in a main loop, not using different threads.
+Maybe it starts to pay off when networking is added.
+I never used PicoSDK so I don’t know it’s capabilities and limitations.

 Hopefully, for more complex systems with some data consumers and producers, it pays off.
 But I would still question stability of the API.